RADAR: Reasoning-Ability and Difficulty-Aware Routing for Reasoning LLMs: Methodology

-To train the IRT model, we construct a binary-valued evaluation matrix $\bm{U} \in \{0,1\}^{n\times k}$ of responses by $n$ RLM configurations, i.e., different models with different reasoning budgets, on a set of $k$ training queries.
-We minimize the negative log likelihood of the observed evaluation matrix $\bm{U}$ using binary cross entropy loss, which for a single entry $y \in \bm{U}$ is given by:
+To train the IRT model, we construct a binary-valued evaluation matrix $\bm{Y} \in \{0,1\}^{n\times k}$ of responses by $n$ RLM configurations, i.e., different models with different reasoning budgets, on a set of $k$ training queries.
+We minimize the average negative log-likelihood (binary cross-entropy) over all $nk$ observed responses, given by: